 - (4) We calculate Hospitality Total RevPAR by dividing the sum of room sales, food and beverage, and other ancillary services (which equals Hospitality segment revenue) by room nights available to guests for the period.
-Hospitality Total RevPAR is not comparable to similarly titled measures such as revenues. - (5) Net Definite Room Nights Booked included 460,000, 405,000 and 347,000 room nights for the years ended December 31, 2008, 2007 and 2006, respectively, related to Gaylord National, which opened in April 2008.
-Net Definite Room Nights Booked for the year ended December 31, 2008 includes approximately 200,000 room nights related to the proposed hotel expansions. - (6) Excludes 5,171, 48,752, and 20,048 room nights that were taken out of service during the years ended December 31, 2008, 2007 and 2006, respectively, as a result of a multi-year rooms renovation program at Gaylord Opryland.
+Hospitality Total RevPAR is not comparable to similarly titled measures such as revenues. - (5) Net Definite Room Nights Booked included 196,000, 460,000 and 405,000 room nights during 2009, 2008 and 2007, respectively, related to Gaylord National, which opened in April 2008.
+Net Definite Room Nights Booked during 2008 included approximately 200,000 room nights related to the proposed hotel expansions. - (6) Excludes 5,171 and 48,752 room nights that were taken out of service during 2008 and 2007, respectively, as a result of a multi-year rooms renovation program at Gaylord Opryland.
 The rooms renovation program was completed in February 2008.
-Also excludes 1,408 room nights that were not in service during the year ended December 31, 2008, as these rooms were not released from construction on the date Gaylord National commenced normal operations.
+Also excludes 1,408 room nights that were not in service during 2008, as these rooms were not released from construction on the date Gaylord National commenced normal operations.